-This is because of its high altitude growing conditions, and the fruity, spicy and delicious tasting coffee beans that come from the region.
+This is because of its high altitude growing conditions, and the fruity, spicy and delicious tasting types of coffee beans that come from the region.

 However, Colombian coffee is often referred to as the best coffee in the world, supplying 10% of the world’s coffee.

 Due to the country’s incredible climate, perfect amount of sunlight and rainfall, with the optimal soil for growing coffee beans, Colombia is considered the provider of the world’s most superior coffee beans, known for their smooth flavor and rich body.

 Finally, there is no doubt Kona coffee from Hawaii is one of the world’s best coffee growing regions.